Bhautik2902/BRConnect/README.md

 # Project: BRConnect

 ## Description
 This project is a client-server application where clients can request files or a set of files from a server.
-The server, running on a separate machine, handles multiple client requests by searching its file system, rooted at its home directory, and returns the requested files or directories.
+The server, running on a separate machine, handles multiple client requests by searching its file system, rooted in its home directory, and returns the requested files or directories.
 The project includes implementing custom commands for file and directory management between the client and server using socket programming in C.

 ### Features
 - **Client-Server Communication**: Utilizes socket programming to enable communication between multiple clients and a server.